-This deposit contains a set of materials documenting the Panará language, a Jê language spoken in central Brazil by 500-600 speakers.
-The deposit consists of high-quality recordings and videos of spontaneous, traditional and ritual speech, and traditional cultural practices, accompanied of transcriptions when available.
+This collection contains a set of materials documenting the Panará language, a Jê language spoken in central Brazil by 500-600 speakers.
+The collection consists of high-quality recordings and videos of spontaneous, traditional and ritual speech, and traditional cultural practices, accompanied of transcriptions when available.

 Infectious diseases brought by contact with the Brazilian national society in the mid-1970s resulted in the loss of hundreds of speakers, and the population dropped from approximately 600 to less than 70 individuals.
 Since then, the Panará have achieved a demographic recovery that was accompanied by a successful claim to preserve and demarcate their indigenous land.

 Today Panará is a vital language, spoken by people of all ages in the community and is in no immediate danger of extinction.
 However, the diminishing numbers of elder Panará speakers and the growing pressure of Brazilian settlements and deforestation brought the Panará community to request documentation of their language that satisfies the needs of the community to preserve it as it is spoken today.

 Panará is a Jê language spoken in the Amazon area in central Brazil, in the region of the headwaters of the Iriri Novo, one of the tributaries of the Xingu river.

 This collection is made up of a series of bundles that minimally contain media files (audio and/or video recordings) and metadata.
 Transcriptions are also included where available.

 Most of the Panará materials deposited at ELAR were collected in the summer of 2016, with some additional materials from 2014, 2015 and 2017.
 The recordings document oral history, myths, everyday events, conversations, speeches and spontaneous interactions.